 Is Balsamic Vinegar Vegan?

-Yes, balsamic vinegar is generally considered vegan.
-Traditional balsamic vinegar is made from grape must, which is the freshly pressed juice of grapes, and it goes through a fermentation and aging process.
 The grapes used in balsamic vinegar production are typically not processed using animal products.
 However, it’s always a good idea to check the label or contact the manufacturer to ensure that no animal-derived additives or processing agents have been used in the specific brand of balsamic vinegar you are considering.

 What is Balsamic Vinegar and How is it Made?